about the project.

-Sunspotting a Walking Forest is a community based project led by Jenny Marketou (artist) in collaboration with Otto von Busch (cultural theorist) and Wanda Gala (choreographer) with the participation of students from Parsons School of Design, Clinton Middle School and seniors from the Fulton Houses in New York City.
-It is a collaborative, interdisciplinary project framed around a design relationship between fashion and language that generates engaging artifacts that can be worn or displayed but are always shared with the aim of activating written messages through performance.
+Sunspotting a Walking Forest was a community-based project led by Jenny Marketou, in collaboration with Otto von Busch (cultural theorist) and Wanda Gala (choreographer) with the participation of students from Parsons School of Design, Clinton Middle School and seniors from the Fulton Houses in New York City.
+It was a collaborative, interdisciplinary project meant to forge a relationship between fashion and language.

-Jenny Marketou and Otto von Busch have independently investigated the concept of walk and fashion design as esthetic tools.
-They have explored walking as research, ritual, performance, intervention, and political statement.
+Jenny Marketou and Otto von Busch have independently investigated the concepts of walking and fashion design as aesthetic tools.
+They have explored the idea of walking as research, ritual, performance, intervention, and political statement.

 Jenny Marketou was born in Athens, Greece, and is currently based in Brooklyn, New York.
 She received her MFA from Pratt Institute.
 Her mixed-media practice encompasses forms as diverse as sculpture, installation, sound, fashion, and performance to transform spaces in order to reconfigure the viewer’s perspective of systems that structure lived experience.